tobiasschmidt89/tobiasschmidt.me/src/pages/subscribe.md

 </header>

-In case you like the content on this page I offer following ways for you to subscribe.
+In case you like the content on this website I offer following ways for you to subscribe.

 -   [Blog RSS Atom Feed](/feed.xml)
 -   [Blog JSON Feed](/feed.json)